-A slipping economic growth in India was compounded with a rude jolt by the WHO declared pandemic which is threatening to wipe out many global economies.
-Covid-19’s sudden spike in March is wreaking havoc and in order to contain the fast spreading outbreak, India has decided to enter into a self-imposed near total lockdown of 21 days starting March 25, 2020.
+A slipping economic growth in India hit with a rude jolt by the WHO declare-pandemic.
+Which is threatening to wipe out many global economies.
+Covid-19’s sudden spike in March is wreaking havoc.
+And to contain the fast-spreading outbreak, India enter into a self-imposed near-total lockdown of 21 days starting March 25, 2020.
 This has severely impacted the economy, as correctly forecasted by the Prime Minister, who chose the safety and health of Indians over anything else.
 The Union Finance Minister has announced several measures to tackle the situation on ground.

 The Finance Minister had earlier announced a slew of measures for extension of statutory and regulatory compliances in view of the coronavirus pandemic spreading its wings and impacting the economy.